micropython/micropython/docs/rp2/tutorial/pio.rst

 All pioasm instructions follow a common pattern:
 <instruction> (side <side_set_value>) ([<delay_value>])

-The state machines have 9 instructions which can perform the following tasks:-
+The state machines have 9 instructions which can perform the following tasks:

 * IN : shifts the bits from a source (scratch register or set of pins) to the
 * input shift register.